andris9/simplesmtp/README.md

 ## DEPRECATION NOTICE

 This module is deprecated for production use.
-For SMTP servers use [Haraka](https://www.npmjs.org/package/Haraka), for SMTP clients use [smtp-connection](https://www.npmjs.org/package/smtp-connection).
+For SMTP servers use [smtp-server](https://github.com/andris9/smtp-server) or [Haraka](https://www.npmjs.org/package/Haraka), for SMTP clients use [smtp-connection](https://www.npmjs.org/package/smtp-connection).

 Simplesmtp is a module written for Node v0.6 and slightly updated for Node v0.8.
 It does not use Node v0.10 streams and probably is going to have a rocky future with Node v0.12.
 I do not have time to keep it up to date, the thing probably needs a major rewrite for Node v0.12.